 - at higher risk due to high blood pressure, low good cholesterol levels, or high triglyceride levels

 If you have diabetes, it can help to understand how your blood sugar levels affect the way you feel.
-Most common symptoms of diabetes are caused by elevated glucose levels.
+Elevated glucose levels cause the most common symptoms.
+These include:

 Elevated glucose levels force fluids from your cells.
 This increases the amount of fluid delivered to the kidneys.
 This makes you need to urinate more.
-It may also eventually make you dehydrated.
+It may also eventually dehydrate you.

 As your tissues become dehydrated, you will become thirsty.
 Increased thirst is another common diabetes symptom.
 The more you urinate, the more you need to drink, and vice versa.

 Feeling worn down is another common symptom of diabetes.
 Glucose is normally one of the body’s main sources of energy.
 When cells cannot absorb sugar, you can become fatigued or feel exhausted.

 In the short term, high glucose levels can cause a swelling of the lens in the eye.
 This leads to blurry vision.
 Getting your blood sugar under control can help correct vision problems.
 If blood sugar levels remain high for a long time, other eye problems can occur.

 Elevated glucose levels may make it harder for your body to heal.
 Therefore, injuries like cuts and sores stay open longer.
 This makes them more susceptible to infection.

 Sometimes, people don’t notice that they have high blood sugar levels because they don’t feel any symptoms.
 High blood sugar can lead to long-term problems, such as: